AlyssonAlvesPinto/pima-diabetes-prediction/README.md

-# 🧠 Pima Indians Diabetes Prediction
+# 🧠 Pima Diabetes Prediction

 This repository demonstrates an end-to-end machine learning pipeline for binary classification using the [Pima Indians Diabetes dataset](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database).
 It applies both a tuned neural network and XGBoost classifier, along with data preprocessing, exploratory data analysis, outlier handling, and visualization.